odisor/azure-virtual-networks-testing/README.md

 ## Discovering Stage

 It runs a powershell script that executes a Resource Graph query.
-The ouput of the script is json array, the final output is a dictionary containg all the VNTs information needed for the next stage to run the Azure Powershell Scripts:
+The output is a json dictionary containg all the VNTs information needed for the next stage to run the Azure Powershell Scripts:

 ```json
 {